FAU-CDI/wisski-distillery/README.md

 For example, if the given domain is 'wisskis.example.com' and the slug of a particular instance is 'blue', the subdomain used by this instance would be 'blue.wisskis.example.com'.
 The given domain can be configured within the '.env' file.

-In this implementation we furthermore isolate each WissKI instance from the rest of the system.
-For this purpose, we make use of an appropriate system user, an appropriate SQL user and a GraphDB user.
-**Note: GraphDB users are not yet implemented **

-We thus use the following process to provision a new instance:
+We use the following process to provision a new instance:

-__1. We create a new system user and hoem directory__
+__1. Create a new docker-compose.yml file__

-The username is derived from the slug, with a configurable prefix.
-The home directory for this user will contain the Drupal PHP files needed to run a WissKI.
-For this reason, the home directory for each user is a subdirectory at a standardized location.
+In this step we first create a directory on the real system to hold all files relating to this instance.
-By default this is `/var/www/factory/$USER', but this can be customized.
+By default, this takes place inside `/var/www/deploy/instances/$DOMAIN`, but this can be configured.
+We then create a docker-compose file in this directory that is ready for running the runtime container.

 __2. Create an appropriate SQL database and user__

 We create a new SQL database to eventually store Drupal-related data in.
-The user and database names are again generated from the slug.
+The user and database names are generated from the slug.
 The database password is randomly generated and only made available directly to the Drupal instance later.

-__3. Initialize a new composer project__

-Within the home directory of the dedicated user, we create a new composer project that requires [drupal/recommended-project](https://github.com/drupal/recommended-project)` as well as drush.

-__4. Run the Drupal Installation scripts__

-We run the Drupal installation scripts.
-Here we tell Drupal about the database credentials, and initialize an initial 'admin' user for the drupal instance.
-The password for the 'admin' user is randomly generated in this process.

-__5. Create a GraphDB repository and user__
+__3. Create a GraphDB repository and user__

 Next, we create a dedidcated GraphDB repository for the WissKI instance.
 We also create a new GraphDB user with access to this repository.

-__6. Add WissKI modules to Drupal__

-Next, we add the required WissKI modules to Drupal.
-Also patch EasyRDF and make an ontology directory.
-*TODO*: Configure the WissKI modules automatically.

-__7. Create a Apache VHost configuration__
+__4. Provision the instance inside the container__

+We start the container in provisioning mode.

+This does the following:

+- Creates a new composer project that requires [drupal/recommended-project](https://github.com/drupal/recommended-project)`.
+- Installs `drush` into this project.
+- Runs the `drush site-install` command to configure the Drupal instance.
+Generates a random password to use.
+- Adds and enables WissKI-specific modules for this instance.

+Currently the WissKI Salz instance is not enabled programatically.
+Instead all credentials (along with instructions on how to configure it) are printed to the command line.

+__6. Start the Docker Container__

-Finally, we create an apache vhost configuration that makes the drupal website available.
+Finally, we can start the docker container.
-*TODO*: SSL

 These steps can be performed automatically.
 To do so, use: